devTanzu/AI-Course/AI-Games/chess/README.md

-♟️ Simple Chess in Python (Pygame + python‑chess)
+♟️ Chess: User vs Computer (Python, Pygame & python-chess) This project is a lightweight graphical chess game developed using Python, Pygame, and python-chess.
+The user plays as White, while a basic AI opponent plays as Black.
+Designed for casual gameplay and educational purposes, the application showcases how rule-based logic and GUI development can create an interactive chess experience.

-A lightweight, beginner‑friendly chess application where you control the White pieces against a modest AI (Black).
-Built purely with Python, Pygame, and python‑chess, it illustrates how GUI interaction and rule‑based logic can create an engaging board‑game experience.
+🧠 Artificial Intelligence Logic

-🧠 How the AI Thinks
+The computer opponent utilizes a simple decision-making process based on the following priorities:

-The computer follows a straightforward decision tree:
+Safe Captures: Attempts to capture opponent pieces without immediate material loss.

-Safe captures first – it hunts for any capture that doesn’t immediately blunder material.
+Checks: If no safe captures are available, it looks for moves that check the player's king.

-Checks second – if no capture is possible, it seeks moves that put your king in check.
+Fallback: If neither is possible, it performs the first available legal move.

-Fallback: any legal move – when neither capture nor check is available, the AI selects the first legal move it finds.
+Note: This is not a full chess engine like Stockfish.
+The logic is intentionally simplified to highlight turn-based control flow and rule validation.

-This is intentionally simple—perfect for demonstrating turn logic without diving into heavyweight engines like Stockfish.
+🛠️ Requirements

-🛠️ What You’ll Need
+Before running the application, ensure the following dependencies are installed:

 bash
 Copy
 Edit
 pip install pygame python-chess
-Python 3.7 or newer
+Python 3.7 or higher

-Pygame ( graphics and input )
+Pygame (for rendering and input)

-python‑chess ( board representation & legality )
+python-chess (for board representation and move legality)

 ▶️ Getting Started
-Clone or download this repository.
+Clone or download this repository to your local machine.

-Make sure the directory includes the piece images, named exactly:
+Ensure that the image/ folder contains the necessary chess piece images, named as follows:

 Copy
 Edit